 Our primary goal is to walk families impacted by disasters through the recovery process (from start to finish) through our unique Shepherd Program.

 Additionally, in times of disaster, ADRN coordinates resources, organizes response efforts, and deploys trained and badged volunteers to provide emergency assistance services to those impacted.
 Services provided may include:

 - Temporary shelter within churches on the network

-- Emotional/spiritual care teams (crisis intervention) and Chaplains,
+- Emotional and spiritual care (crisis intervention) through CISM-trained volunteers and Chaplains

-- Long-term care through sponsoring families affected by disaster to meet their emotional, spiritual and physical needs
+- Long-term care aimed at meet survivors' emotional, spiritual and physical needs (through our Shepherd Program)

-- Emergency financial support for food, clothing, emergency housing
+- Emergency financial support for food, clothing, supplies, emergency housing, and emergency transportation

 View ADRN's list of support for Survivor Assistance.